Libberator/LIbberator.github.io/content/post/2023-02-01-roll-a-tetrahedron/index.md

 ---
 title: Roll-A-Tetrahedron
-description: You may have seen rolling a ball, a cube, but now get ready to learn how to roll a 4-sided object
+description: A guide appears in front of you.
+Roll 1d4 for perception.
 date: 2023-02-01 12:00:00 -0700
 categories: [Tutorial]
-tags: [unity,programming,C#]
+tags: [unity,programming,c#]
-# image:  # Can we put a WEBGL in here?
+# image:
 ---

-> <center>A guide appears in front of you.
-Roll 1d4 for perception.</center>

 A member of a Discord server I moderate was curious about how to roll a tetrahedron.
 And that intrigued me.
 It's such a unique problem.
-They wanted something similar to <a href="https://www.youtube.com/watch?v=V9rVZ9mf0uA" target="_blank">Tarodev's "Roll-A-Cube" video</a>.
+They wanted something similar to [Tarodev's "Roll-A-Cube" video](https://www.youtube.com/watch?v=V9rVZ9mf0uA).

 Searching for a pre-existing solution to see if this had been done before turned up nothing.
 So I got to work.